Tai1212/Investwise/README.md

 This project implements a microservices-based stock market monitoring platform.
 The platform is built with a focus on scalability and user personalization, offering features such as:
 * Real-time Stock Monitoring: Leverages the Alpha Vantage API to provide accurate and timely stock data.
 * Custom Alerts: Users can set personalized notifications to track stock price changes by a specified percentage.
-* Interactive User Interface: Integrates the Telegram Bot API to deliver a dynamic and user-friendly experience.
+* Interactive User Interface: Integrates the Telegram Bot API to deliver a dynamic and user-friendly experience in addition to the apps website.

 The application is built using a full-stack microservices architecture, with three core services:
 * Frontend: Manages the user interface and interactions.